microsoft/api-extractor.com-website/pages/contributing/architecture.md

 - **Analyzer stage:** API Extractor starts from your API entry point and follows each export to find its "followed symbol".
 Then we make an `AstSymbol` and two `AstDeclaration`'s for `add()`.
 The analyzer also walks up and down the AST tree to fill out the context.
 For example, if the `AstSymbol` is a `class`, then we'll create a child `AstSymbol` for each of its members.
-And if the class belongs to a `namespace`, then it becomes the parent `AstSymbol`.
+And if the class belongs to a `namespace`, then a parent `AstSymbol` is added representing the namespace.

   While following `import` statements, if we reach an external NPM package, the analysis stops there and produces an `AstImport` instead of a regular `AstSymbol`.
 This is because API Extractor understands